rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 And brother will deliver brother over to death, and the father his child, and children will rise against parents and have them put to death. ^1312

-And you will be hated by all for my name’s sake.
+And you will be hated by all for my name's sake.
 But the one who endures to the end will be saved. ^1313

-But when you see the abomination of desolation standing where he ought not to be ( let the reader understand ), then let those who are in Judea flee to the mountains. ^1314
+But when you see the abomination of desolation standing where it ought not to be (let the reader understand), then let those who are in Judea flee to the mountains. ^1314

 Let the one who is on the housetop not go down, nor enter his house, to take anything out, ^1315